 - Good for boiler warranties and preventing boiler breakdown

 - All done in a single visit.

-Hot water continuously circulates in your central heating system and becomes contaminated by rust particles and limescale which breaks up and forms sludge which settles and builds-up.
+Hot water continuously circulates in your central heating system and becomes contaminated by rust particles and limescale, which breaks up and forms a sludge that settles and builds up.
 The water is also heavier and harder to pump through the system, meaning your boiler and pump have to work harder, and your radiators take longer to heat up.

-Clean water is conducive to a smooth-running system dirty water stops heating systems working at their full potential.
+Clean water is conducive to a smooth-running system.
+Dirty water stops heating systems from working at their full potential.
 It’s for this reason flushing’s usually carried out before replacing a boiler.